nsnyder1992/OrderProcessingSystem/README.md

 ### Other Model Controllers

 All Models in the model section above would have a corresponding controller allowing for manipulating, retrieving and processing of data within the database.
-Since this exercise is more focused on how to process and track orders, I have decide to neglect showing any pseudo-code for them.
+Since this exercise is more focused on how to process and track orders, I have decided to neglect showing any pseudo-code for them.

 ### Middleware